srmiljus/NetlifyTSPlaywright/README.md

 This test suite uses:

-- ✅ Functional validation of the newsletter subscription form (valid/invalid/empty email)
+	•	✅ Functional validation of the newsletter subscription form (valid, invalid, and empty email inputs)
-- ✅ SEO and sitemap checks to ensure visibility on search engines
+	•	✅ SEO and sitemap checks to ensure key pages are indexed and crawlable
-- ✅ Detection of broken anchor links (404 validation)
+	•	✅ Broken link detection, verifying no anchor links return 404 status
-- ✅ Visual comparison of error states using `pixelmatch` + `sharp`
+	•	✅ Pixel-by-pixel visual comparison of validation messages using pixelmatch + sharp
-- ✅ Separation of tests using tags (e.g. `@visual`) to optimize CI
+	•	✅ Computed style comparison of validation blocks (e.g., ensuring error messages are present in DOM but hidden via CSS when expected)
+	•	✅ Tag-based test grouping (e.g., @visual, @seo) for modular execution in CI pipelines
-- ✅ Clean Page Object Model structure for reusable logic
+	•	✅ Clean Page Object Model (POM) structure with reusable methods and locators

 ---